authgear/authgear-server/docs/specs/app2app.md

   - Implementation:
     - Use `options` to create a authentication prompt.
 The authentication process should be handled by the OS.
     - After the user passed the authentication, use the biometric key to create a jwt with `action=authenticate_app2app`.
-Include the target app2app client id in payload using the field `app2app_client_id`.
+Include the target app2app client id in payload using the field `client_id`.
     - Call token endpoint with `grant_type=urn:authgear:params:oauth:grant-type:biometric-request` and the generated jwt.
-Obtain a new set of access and refresh tokens, with a authorization code for the client id passed as `app2app_client_id`.
+Obtain a new set of access and refresh tokens, with a authorization code for the client id passed as `client_id`.
     - Return the authorization code using redirect uri in `request`.

 #### Android